Ohio Criminal Rule 46 ORC

 Please accept this letter in opposition to the proposed changes in Criminal Rule 46 ORC.

 The proposal has an ill-conceived language which will hamper the bail process, increase costs to defendants and local courts.
 Additionally, the processes laid out may endanger victims.
 Clearly, the intent of the proposed changes is to assist all citizens with a fair, easy to understand and cost-effective system.
 We have consulted with a highly experienced criminal defense lawyer, and our findings are quite worrisome.
 Currently, the Legislature has a bill under consideration which will address a number of the issues related to Criminal Rule 46. is not in the Courts best interest to interfere and create confusion with rule changes when legislative changes are in process.

-It is my supposition, as an expert working at the best Chicago dui defense firm, that the proposed changes are costly, complicated and wholly unnecessary at this time.
-To support the claim, consider the following:
+It is my supposition, as an expert working at the best Chicago dui defense firm, that the proposed changes are costly, complicated and wholly unnecessary at this time, check out the Leppard Law: Florida DUI Lawyers & Criminal Defense Attorneys PLLC for extra info.

 The first and second sentences in the proposed change may be in opposition to one another.
 A long-standing common law is the “least restrictive conditions are always applied”.
 The court has choices on how to reasonably ensure appearance, safety, and justice, learn more here about this concepts.
 In sentence two there the phrase “least costly to the defendant” is not necessary if the rule in sentence one is followed.
 It appears the sentence was added to provide clarity but in reality, it would be more ambiguous and could lead the situations where individual jurisdictions would create rules, fees, and requirements that could be in conflict in sentence one and be found unconstitutional.

 As currently proposed, ambiguity could result in delays for the release of defendants, not speed up the process nor reduce costs as one would hope is the goal.